 In this post I'm going to share with you everything I know about hunting, identifying, harvesting and cooking these mushrooms, along with some of my favorite recipes for black trumpets at the end.

 For reference, I'm in the Midwest, so most of what I discuss here for hunting will refer to Craterellus fallax as it's the most common species near me.
+Older field guides may use the name Craterellus cornucopiodes, now seen as a European species.

 In mid-summer, typically early July through October, (I've picked them as late as November) I will start to check my patches.
 Where do black trumpets grow?
 In my area, around white and red oak trees.
 One species (Craterellus caeruleofuscus) grows with pines, but isn't as widely available.